Peter Schofield (civil servant)

+Biography

 Born in 1969, Schofield was educated at the Whitgift School and then Gonville and Caius at Cambridge, and then joined the civil service into HM Treasury in 1991.
 Schofield spent two years on secondment to 3i in 2002–2004, then returned to the civil service in the Shareholder Executive.
 In 2008, Schofield was promoted and moved to be the director of the Enterprise and Growth Unit in the Treasury, whilst retaining ex officio membership of ShEx's board.

-In 2012, Schofield was promoted again to be a director-general, heading the Neighbourhoods Group of Department of Communities and Local Government for four years.
+In 2012, Schofield was promoted again to be a director-general, heading the Neighbourhoods Group of the Department of Communities and Local Government for four years.
 Then he transferred to the Department for Work and Pensions in 2016 as director-general for finance.
 In January 2018, he succeeded Sir Robert Devereux as the department's permanent secretary.

-Schofield was appointed a Companion of the Order of the Bath in the Queen's Birthday Honours for 2017.
+Schofield was appointed a Companion of the Order of the Bath in the Queen's Birthday Honours for 2017 and a Knight Commander of the same order in the King's Birthday Honours for 2024.